Romanian Radio Broadcasting Company: History

 Before 1928, there was a pro-radio movement, led by professor Dragomir Hurmuzescu, who, in March 1925, funded "The Friends of Radio Association".

 The first experimental transmission was broadcast in summer 1925, during "Bucharest's month".
 Periodic broadcasts were made during 1926 and 1927 by "The Friends of Radio Association" and the University Electrotechnical Institute.
 In 1927 a short wave emitter was installed and were made the first transatlantic experimental broadcasts.
 "The gramophone recording broadcast through electromagnetic cartridge has been clearly heard in Boston, United States".
 In March 1928 the Romanian Radio Broadcasting Company was legally founded.

+In the 1930s, engineer Constantin Zablovschi achieved a remarkable feat in the field of telecommunications by establishing a transatlantic radio link between Bucharest and New York.

 The first radio transmission was broadcast on November 1, 1928, 5:00 PM.
 The first official radio show was inaugurated by the Romanian physicist and professor Dragomir Hurmuzescu, who became the president of the Administration Council of The Radiotelephonic Broadcasting Company.

 On December 18, 1928, the first comic radio show was broadcast.

 In 1929, the following shows were broadcast: